fourTheorem/slic-starter/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 **SLIC Starter** is a complete starter project for production-grade **serverless** applications on AWS.
-SLIC Starter uses an opinionated, pragmatic appraoch to structuring, developing and deploying a modern, serverless application with one simple, overarching goal:
+SLIC Starter uses an opinionated, pragmatic approach to structuring, developing and deploying a modern, serverless application with one simple, overarching goal:

 > _Get your serverless application into production fast_